 2.2 Numerical elastic thin plate model (NTP)

 To get a closed-form description of the model geometry the analytic model treats the flexural response to magmatic loads as if lava flows cover the whole surface.
 However, lava should only fill in the region deeper than the top of the axial dike (Figure 2).
 To remove this inconsistency, we show the effects of more realistic lava loading on SDRs geometries while still using the thin plate flexure approximation.
 The finite difference method is used to solve for the vertical deflections due to the load of a half -dike added to the end of a thin elastic plate.
 The region adjacent to the axis that are deflected below their initial positions are then effectively filled with volcanic lava.
 The load of that infilling lava is then added to the plate and the resulting deflections computed.
 New lava is added to keep the volcanic surface at the initial surface level and the process is iterated until a steady-state is achieved.
-The accretion of additional dikes produces the same plate deflections and infill as the first dike and so the shape of model volcanic packages can be easily calculated (see supporting material for details (Turcotte & Schubert, 2002).
+The accretion of additional dikes produces the same plate deflections and infill as the first dike and so the shape of model volcanic packages can be easily calculated (see supporting material for details).

-This numerical thin plate (NTP) model depends only on the flexure parameter α and the dike load that can be expressed as w0.
-The NTP model results in a much smaller off-axis bulge than for the analytic model with the same values of α and w0 (Figure 3).
+This numerical thin plate (NTP) model depends only on two scales: the flexure parameter α and the maximum thickness w0.
+The NTP model results in a much smaller off-axis bulge than for the analytic model with the same values of α and w0 (Figure 3a).
 This occurs because when the plate is flexed upward off-axis into the air, compensating mantle or lower crust resists being pulled up more than it would if the surface moved up into fluid with the density of lava.
 Compared to the analytic models with the same parameters, the NTP models predict that Xf is ~20% larger, γ is ~6% larger and ϕ is about the same.

 2.3 Two Dimensional Numerical Models

 The large magnitude curvature of SDRs implies that the elastic tensional stress near the surface can cause plastic yielding and the elastic thin plate approximation may be inaccurate.
 We simulate deformation of finite thickness lithosphere in response to magmatic loads using the numerical code FLAC (Fast Lagrangian Analysis of Continua)(Cundall, 1989; Buck et al., 2005).
-This approach also allows us to consider the effects of elastic and non-elastic deformation including viscous flow and brittle-plastic deformation.
+This approach allows us to consider the effects of elastic and non-elastic deformation including viscous flow and brittle-plastic deformation.
 FLAC is a two-dimensional explicit hybrid finite element-finite difference code that solves continuity, momentum balance and heat equations.
-This code has been used to model strain localization for faulting in both two- and three-dimensions with and without sedimentation (Choi et al., 2013; Tian & Choi, 2017) and to track heat advection and diffusion (Lavier and Buck, 2002).
-In order to simulate and quantify lava infill, we modify the code to track surface deflections and add lava elements accordingly.
+This code has been used to model strain localization for faulting in both two- and three-dimensions with and without sedimentation (Choi et al., 2013; Tian & Choi, 2017; Choi et al., 2008) and to track heat advection and diffusion (Lavier and Buck, 2002).
+In order to simulate and quantify lava infill, we modify the code to track surface deflections and add lava elements accordingly similar to (Choi et al., 2013).
 Higher resolution tracers (described in the supplement) are deployed at the surface at set time intervals and move according to the velocity field.
 These tracers allow more precise quantification of the SDR geometry.